 Frequently Asked Questions

 Your admission counselor will reach out to you via phone, email, and mail to let you know if the admission committee has requested additional information.
+You can also view all requested information on your applicant dashboard by logging back into the online application.

 At Schreiner, we look at students holistically and consider students more than just a number.
 We do take standardized test scores into account, but for first-time freshmen we will do a qualitative evaluation of your application to assess your involvement in high school and in your community to determine your fit at Schreiner and for scholarship considerations.